Jitender-10/Flappy-Bird/README.md

 # Secrets
-I made a website that reveal secrets, Built using JavaScript, HTML, EJS and CSS.
+I made this flappy bird game using AI, Built using JavaScript, HTML and CSS.
-Files will be add soon...
+Direct Link: